cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

        restartPolicy:
 ```

-_Note: But need to know that GPU has very limited amount of memory and it doesn't
+_Note: GPU has very limited amount of memory and it doesn't allow to run
-allow to run multiple serverless functions in parallel for now using free
+multiple serverless functions in parallel for now using free open-source
-open-source Nuclio version on the local platform because scaling to zero
+Nuclio version on the local platform because scaling to zero feature is
-feature is absent.
-Theoretically it is possible to run different functions
+absent.
+Theoretically it is possible to run different functions on different
-on different GPUs, but it requires to change source code on corresponding
+GPUs, but it requires to change source code on corresponding serverless
-serverless functions to choose a free GPU._
+functions to choose a free GPU._

 ### Debugging a serverless function